Renovating Names in Open-Vocabulary Segmentation Benchmarks: More Name Examples

-In~\cref{tab:more-context-names}, we show examples of original names, context names, candidate names, RENOVATE names, and their mIoU gain in the open-vocabulary segmentation evaluation as in~\cref{sec:exp_automating}.
+In~\cref{tab:more-context-names}, we show examples of original names, context names, candidate names, and RENOVATE names.
 For RENOVATE, the names for each class are simply the set of unique names for all the instances in that class after renaming.
 We can see that the context names are important for understanding the vague class names such as ``earth'' and ``field'' and are helpful for providing more contexts to names with multiple potential meanings like ``counter'' and ``bar''.
 We can also see that RENOVATE names provide more comprehensive descriptions of the corresponding classes.
-Using these names to prompt open-vocabulary models leads to significant performance gains, suggesting that our renovated names match better with the visual segments.

 In~\cref{fig:more-name-selection}, we further show more visual examples of the name selection process (\cref{sec:method_pruning}).
 Together with~\cref{fig:class-pruning} in the main paper, these examples demonstrate that our renaming model provides a meaningful ranking of the names to match with each segment.